slee981/wsjplot/README.md

 # WSJ Plot

-Make ggplot graphs that look like the Wall street Journal.
+Make ggplot graphs that look like the Wall Street Journal.

 ## Functions
 - `theme_wsj()`: Sets the default theme.
 Use as you would any `ggplot2::theme_choice()`.
 - `label_wsj()`: Formats y-axis ticks such that the top number on the graph has the units, and the rest of the numbers are left visually clean.
-This also removes the bottom most axis lable by default, although this can be overridden.
+This also removes the bottom most axis label by default, although this can be overridden.
 Use in place of any `scales::label_choice()`.

 ## Quick Use